 They lived in the Detroit area for 45 years before moving to Hilton Head, South Carolina where they lived for 18 years.
 The past few years she and her husband lived with a daughter in Upper Montclair, New Jersey.

 Per the family's wishes, cremation has taken place.
 Due to the COVID-19 pandemic, a celebration of her life will take place at a later date.

 In lieu of flowers, please make donations in memory of Anastasia Malamas Schwarz for The Pratt Institute Endowed Scholarship Fund of Donald J and Anastasia Schwarz.

 Send to Pratt Institute, Office of Institutional Advancement, 200 Willoughby Avenue, Myrtle Hall 3W, Brooklyn, New York 11205.

-To plant a tree in memory of Anastasia Schwarz, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Anastasia Schwarz, please visit our Tree Store

 A Memorial Tree was planted for Anastasia